heroku/kafka-packaging-scripts/README.md

 You will be prompted multiple times for your GPG key password since some package index files, which are generated during this deployment step, will need to be signed.

-Note that the `REVISION` specified in [settings.sh](settings.sh) is important here.
-Packages go into repositories organized by `CONFLUENT_VERSION`.
-If we need to release any updates to packages _while keeping the contents of the_ _packages identical_ (e.g. because of a packaging bug), the `REVISION` needs to be bumped up so the packages go into the same repositories but are treated as updates to the existing packages (e.g. you made a mistake during the packaging of CP 1.0.0 so you want to publish fixed CP 1.0.0 packages without bumping the CP version to 1.0.1).

 ```shell
 ###